stylec0/everyJob/README.md

 - AAU, I want to be able to add location and salary

 - AAU, I want to be able to add a subcategory as Junior and Senior Job listings

-- AAU, I want to make sure I am not adding a duplicate job title

 - Add a max value for years experience